-Someone suffering from a gambling addiction might seek to hide their gambling from others for a number of reasons.
+Someone experiencing a gambling addiction might seek to hide their gambling from others for a number of reasons.
 Trying to avoid the surprise reaction someone else might have to a big win is a common justification for hiding how much you are gambling.
 Another common reason is that you may fear others’ judgment and think that they will misunderstand your gambling habit.
 Feeling shame or remorse about your gambling is another symptom of gambling addiction and encourages hiding your problem from others.

 - If You Are Gambling When You Cannot Spare The Extra Income, Or Relying On Risky Behaviors Fund Your Gambling

 This particular scenario presents large problems for those experiencing an addiction to gambling.
 If legal troubles are to arise for gambling addicts, this is often where it starts.

 Asking to borrow money from friends and family is a key sign that they might be gambling problem.
 Taking out a loan to fund a gambling habit is another telltale sign that someone has a gambling problem.

 If the addiction is serious enough, gambling addicts often turn to “loan sharks” to take out a loan.
 This occurs when the addicted person cannot take out a loan from a more reputable source like a bank.

 Stealing others’ possessions to sell or selling one’s own is also common among those who are gambling when they can’t afford it.
 These behaviors frequently lead to serious legal trouble for the gambler (and in some cases, their loved ones as well), so it is important to recognize this sign when you see it.

 Remember, though, gambling problems and gambling addiction exist even when a person can financially afford it.
 Gambling addiction is never just a financial problem.
 It stems from other issues and has the ability to create more issues too.